- On the day of New Student Orientation students will be advised and then register for their classes.

 New Student Orientation is funded with student fees which are included with other tuition charges.
 Students attend the event at no additional cost.

-Yes, students will invited to have lunch with Chattanooga State faculty and staff.
+Yes, students are invited to have lunch with Chattanooga State faculty and staff.

 - Although there will be exceptions, students should plan to attend one of the on‐ground orientations.
 Examples of exceptions might be military attending classes while serving elsewhere, individuals that are home bound, or those that have unique physical limitation.